 - how to talk about sex in non-blaming, non-shaming ways.

-I also give clear information about how to feel relaxed enough and safe enough with a partner so that you can experience enjoyment of Mindful sex.
-Sex is not about a performance or a destination i.e. orgasm.
-It’s about the whole journey focused on connection and pleasure – in whichever way you want to define it.
+I also give clear information about how to feel comfortable, relaxed enough and safe enough with your partner.
+Experiencing comfort with fives types of touch is an important first step.
+Once you feel comfortable enough with these, you can learn to enjoy Mindful sex.
+Sex is not about a performance or a destination – like reaching orgasm.
+It’s about the whole journey focused on pleasure & closeness – in whichever way you want to define it.

 Understanding your own and your partner’s map of sexual self-awareness will go a long way to answering many questions you have about sex.

-Many reliable sources of sex education and sex therapy talk about three to six main causes of sexual problems.
+Many reliable sources of sex education and sex therapy discuss three to six main causes of sexual problems.
 In this post I’ll list five main groups of causes of sexual problems.